arendst/Tasmota/README.md

 ## Stefan Bode fork of Tasmota-Master
-I keep this version in sync so far with the current development on the master.
+I keep this version in sync with the current development of the master.
 Anyhow my use case is a little bit different.
-Even, if I have some SONOFF devices, I like to buil my own based on different Versions of the ESP8266, depending on my requirements (batterie, external Antenna, add on I2C devices and others.
+Even, if I have some SONOFF devices, I like to build(solder) my own based on different versions of the ESP8266, depending on my different requirements (batterie, external Antenna, add on I2C devices and others).
 Additionally I try to improve the overall project.

 Additional features:
 - DeepSleep support up to 1h (deepsleep=3600)